-- (f) Advocate for the resources and support health care teams need to collaborate effectively in providing high-quality care for the patients they serve, including education about the principles of effective teamwork and training to build teamwork skills. - (g) Encourage their institutions to identify and constructively address barriers to effective collaboration.

-(h) Promote the development and use of institutional policies and procedures, such as an institutional ethics committee or similar resource, to address constructively conflicts within teams that adversely affect patient care.
+- (g) Advocate for the resources and support health care teams need to collaborate effectively in providing high-quality care for the patients they serve, including education about the principles of effective teamwork and training to build teamwork skills. - (h) Encourage their institutions to identify and constructively address barriers to effective collaboration. - (i) Promote the development and use of institutional policies and procedures, such as an institutional ethics committee or similar resource, to address constructively conflicts within teams that adversely affect patient care. - (j) Promote a culture of respect, collegiality and transparency among all health care personnel.

-AMA Principles of Medical Ethics II, V, VIII
+AAMA Principles of Medical Ethics II,V,VIII